Pranav379/Pranav379/README.md

 - 💬 Ask me about sports, fitness, and traveling!
 - 📫 How to reach me: https://www.linkedin.com/in/p-gaddam/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I've been playing pickleball
+- ⚡ Fun fact: I've been playing pickleball consistently for a year